Fused $L_{1/2}$ prior for large scale linear inverse problem with Gibbs bouncy particle sampler: Numerical experiment

 The posterior mean and posterior standard deviation are shown in Figure \ref{fig:shepplogan} and Figure \ref{fig:grains}.
 Overall, for two small scale image problems, the fused $L_{1/2}$ prior and the fused horseshoe prior have comparable performances in terms of both PSNR and SSIM.
-The edge-preserving horseshoe prior fails to recover the Shepp–logan phantom but works as well as fused horseshoe prior for Grains phantom.
 The images recovered by Total variation Gaussian prior always has the worst quality.
 The fused LASSO prior works reasonably well in Shepp–logan phantom.
 The main performance difference among all the algorithms is in Grains phantom, both the fused LASSO prior and the TV-Gaussian prior significantly fall behind.
 The fused $L_{1/2}$ prior allows us to obtain a sharper reconstruction in Grains phantom, despite some of the grain features missing in the reconstruction and its PSNR is slightly lower than the fused horseshoe prior.

-For uncertainty quantification, we observe that, excluding the failed one, all the posterior standard deviations are relatively large at the edge locations and almost zero in the rest of the image.
+For uncertainty quantification, we observe that, all the posterior standard deviations are relatively large at the edge locations and almost zero in the rest of the image.
 Among all these priors, the posterior standard deviations based on the fused LASSO prior are particularly small in these two cases.